Home » Articles » Topic » Media » Public Television

 PBS and FCC involved in indecency controversy over profanity

-In 2006 Public Broadcasting System (PBS) President Paula Kerger took the federal government to task for what she called its “paralyzing” effect on public television stations.
-At a meeting of the Television Critics Association, Kerger accused the FCC of using unclear rules for enforcing decency standards to impose fines that could put stations out of business.
-As an example, she cited a $15,000 fine against KCSM-TV of San Mateo, California, for a 2004 airing of an episode of The Blues, a music documentary by director Martin Scorsese.
-The program contained interviews in which profanity was uttered that the FCC deemed unnecessary.
+In 2006 the president of Public Broadcasting System, which distributes educational programming and received funding from the Corporation for Public Broadcasting, took the federal government to task for what she called its “paralyzing” effect on public television stations.
+At a meeting of the Television Critics Association, the PBS president, Paula Kerger, accused the FCC of using unclear rules for enforcing decency standards to impose fines that could put stations out of business.

-To stave off anticipated FCC fines in 2007, PBS distributed two different versions of Ken Burns’s World War II documentary The War; one version had been sanitized of several expletives, a move which a New York Times editorial described as “a troubling white washing of the nature of war.”
+To stave off anticipated FCC fines in 2007, PBS distributed two different versions of Ken Burns’ World War II documentary "The War."
+One version had been sanitized of several expletives, a move which a New York Times editorial described as “a troubling white washing of the nature of war.”

 This article was originally published in 2009.
 Gina Logue is a 20-year radio journalism veteran who has covered events ranging from presidential elections to the 1996 Summer Olympics.
 Since 2001, she has worked in the Office of News and Media Relations at MTSU and has won over 20 awards for her work there.